RaviChitiken/bored/README.md

 # Bored
-An activity generated randomly with The Bored API using npm axios
+Randomly generates activity with The Bored API using npm axios